-Specifications (also Technical Specifications) - Those portions of the Contract Documents consisting of written technical description of materials, equipment, construction systems, standards and workmanship as applied to the Work.
+Specifications (also Technical Specifications) - A written technical description of materials, equipment, construction systems, standards and workmanship as applied to the Work.

 Street - A right-of-way dedicated to the use of the public by which vehicles and pedestrians shall have lawful and usable ingress and egress, which has been accepted for maintenance and control by the City, County or State.
 See Section 3 of the Detail Drawings for street classifications.